Artist Statement and Bio

-I love color and I love the water medias of watercolor and acrylic.
-Watercolor, in particular, holds a fascination for me.
-I love how the colors can be pushed around the paper and when allowed to mingle together create wonderful effects as only watercolor can do.
+I love color and I love watercolor.
+Watercolor holds an absolute fascination for me.
+I love how the colors can be pushed around the paper and when allowed to mingle together create wonderful effects as no other medium can do.

-My watercolor box paint box is like a small box of jewels that have the potential to produce a visual and emotional experience of a moment in time.
+My watercolor paint box is like a small box of jewels that have the potential to produce a visual and emotional experience of a moment in time.
 With the use of color and bold brush strokes I wish to capture the attention and curiosity of the viewer and transport them into the painting whether it be through the artfully painted soulful eye of a horse or dog or by eliciting a feeling of being in the forest experiencing a sublime moment.
 I want the eye to linger and explore the gestures, brushstrokes and colors used to create a piece that when brought together culminate in producing what I visualized in my mind’s eye.

 I have progressed from producing hyper realistic artwork to where I am now- a painterly, confident approach to a subject that captures the mood, atmosphere and emotion of the moment.